ankit-arora-87/employee-management-system/README.md

   - invalid-salary-employees-data.csv
   - invalid-login-employees-data.csv
   - invalid-employee-id-employees-data.csv

-  - API Local Testing Reference.pdf (you can find this PDF in root directory)

 ### Suggestions
   - We can use spring boot batch processing dependency to handle large data set & keep that service deployed on different server as it might take more CPU & memory while handling large data sets (https://spring.io/guides/gs/batch-processing/)